 Additional Resources on the Match and Match Results

-The preceding data are taken from the Advance Data Tables for the 2013 Main Residency Match compiled by the NRMP.
-These tables provide detailed information on the positions offered and filled by the Match in 2013 and prior years.
-To access these tables, or to obtain further information on the NRMP, visit www.nrmp.org.
+The preceding Match data are based on the Advance Data Tables: 2015 Main Residency Match® compiled by NRMP.
+These tables provide detailed information on the positions offered and filled by the Match in 2015 and prior years.
+To access these tables, or to obtain further information on NRMP, visit www.nrmp.org.

-Late each year, JAMA: The Journal of the American Medical Association traditionally publishes an in-depth analysis of graduate medical education in the United States.
+In December of each year, JAMA: The Journal of the American Medical Association traditionally publishes an in-depth analysis of graduate medical education in the United States.
 This analysis includes the number of IMGs entering and continuing in U.S. GME programs and a breakdown of IMG resident physicians by specialty and subspecialty.
-Visit your medical school’s library or http://jama.ama-assn.org.
+Visit your medical school’s library or http://jama.jamanetwork.com/journal.aspx.